 2016 saw the construction of a covered basketball court and an area which included what is now the school gymnasium.

 Further construction in 2017 saw the Performing Arts Centre be developed and the Arts Technology Wing extended.
 The landscaped surrounds now provided students with a more relaxing outdoor space to enjoy at recess and lunch time.

 In 2019 the School's Agriculture Centre was extended and students now grow a variety of crops, fruit and vegetables.

 In 2020 the pedestrian crossing and development of Campbell Road upgraded the front of the School.

-2021 saw an expansion of our sub-school structure, now functioning as two instead of three - Junior School (Foundation to Year Six and Senior School (Years Seven to Twelve).
+2021 saw an expansion of our sub-school structure, now functioning as two instead of three - Junior School (Foundation to Year 6 and Senior School (Years 7 to 12).

 Cobram Anglican Grammar School is an exciting place to be presently and promises to be even more so in the future as we continue to develop and implement our School Master Plan and expand our facilities.